blockchain-samples/erc721-dns/README.md

 `$ sudo testrpc`

-3. Go to other terminal, change directory to *contracts* and run tests.
+3. Go to other terminal and run tests.

 ```
 $ truffle test